-The Application fee is £500 for the initial grant and £400 for renewals.
-You can apply for your new Scrap Metal Licence in two ways:
+The application fee is £500 for the initial grant and £400 for renewals.

 For new applications only, applicants may pay 5% less when making an application.
 If you do, you would then be invoiced for this amount plus £20 for the additional administration cost, when the licence has been issued.

-Once you have your licence, you can vary your licence during the licence period for a fee of £60.
+You can also vary your licence during the licence period for a fee of £60.